apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 ### Target options:

+Specify the types of requests which should have elements of the default request overwritten:

 - **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman request body will be extended. (example: `leadsAll`)
 - **openApiOperation (String)** : Reference to combination of the OpenAPI method & path, for which the Postman request body will be extended (example: `GET::/crm/leads`)